ArduPilot/ardupilot_wiki/copter/source/docs/what-is-a-multicopter-and-how-does-it-work.rst

 on-board computer (aka autopilot) for stable flight.
 As a result, they are "Fly by Wire" systems and if the computer isn't working, you aren't flying.
-The autopilot combines data from small on-board MEMs gyroscopes, accelerometers (the same as those found in smart phones) to maintain an accurate estimate of its orientation and position.
+The autopilot combines data from small on-board MEMs gyroscopes and accelerometers (the same as those found in smart phones) to maintain an accurate estimate of its orientation and position.